wavemaker/docs/learn/wavemaker-release-notes.md

 ---

 WaveMaker always works on bringing new features and improvements to the product.
-Follow our [team blog](/learn/blog) to see what's new in WaveMaker.
+Follow our [team blog](/learn/blog) to see what's happening in WaveMaker.

 If you notice a bug and want to report it to us, please contact [support](mailto:support@wavemaker.com).
 We will mention your fixes in the release notes, and you can also track some of the known issues documented [here](/learn/wavemaker-known-issues).